cfcgabuya/cmsc198-gabuya/June-Week-2.md

 - 2. It is best to implement fluid design CSS as soon as the webpage is being designed.

 ## Hardest task done this week
 - Fix webpage fluid design since the project used the default Bootstrap CSS and only minor changes should be done so that it will not affect the other webpage components.
-I searched online for possible ways to implement fluid design on the webpages and applied it to
+I searched online for possible ways to implement fluid design on the webpages and applied them to solve the design problem.